Uchenna Edeh is a Montreal born and raised artist of Nigerian descent.

 Eldridge Cleaver was one of the best-known and most recognizable symbols of African-American rebellion in the 1960s as a leader of the Black Panther Party....

-[dropcap size=small]O[/dropcap]n August 28, 1963, more than 250,000 demonstrators took part in the March on Washington for Jobs and Freedom in Washington D.C.
-The march was...
+On August 28, 1963, over 250,000 demonstrators gathered in Washington, D.C., for the historic March on Washington for Jobs and Freedom.
+This monumental event placed...

 This website uses cookies to improve your experience.
 We'll assume you're ok with this, but you can opt-out if you wish.
 AcceptRead More